If you are looking for information on how to be an LPC in North Carolina, we have compiled some helpful information for you.

 Choose the area of counseling that fits you the best and make sure that you have the proper education.

-Future Counselor: For Student in North Carolina High School Student or NC High School Graduate
+Future LPC: For Student in North Carolina High School Student or NC High School Graduate

 Your First Step: